Single-Stage Implant Reconstruction

 We usually recommend waiting a period of three months before the port is removed to allow for swelling to go away and to ensure you are satisfied with the size (volume) of your reconstruction before the implants are no longer adjustable.
 During this time, you will resume all your normal activities without any restrictions.
 You will continue to be seen in the office for regular follow up visits throughout your recovery.
 Adjustment of implant volume is possible at any time until the ports are removed.
 Some women use this period to “test out” a new size of their breasts before committing to a final volume.
 Remember, breast reconstruction is supposed to be fun!

 Once your implant has been fully inflated and your reconstruction is complete, you have the option of keeping your permanent saline implant (and having the implant “ports” removed as an outpatient procedure) or switching out the saline implant to a silicone gel implant.
 By this time, the exact volume and dimensions that suit your preference are determined.
-Please see our section on silicone gel implants to learn more about silicone gel breast implants.
+Please see our section on silicone gel breast implants to learn more about silicone implants.

 Will the Breast Implant Reconstruction Be Placed Under or Over the Muscle?